Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

-When is the best time of year to travel to Koh Lipe?
+When is the best time to visit Koh Lipe?

 How to get to Koh Lipe from Bangkok?

-The fastest way to get to Koh Lipe from Bangkok is to fly to Hat Yai airport.
-From there, you can get a minivan to Pakbara pier (approx. 1 hour 30 minutes) and then a speedboat from Pakbara pier to Koh Lipe (approx. 1h30 or 2 hours).
-There are some alternative routes from Koh Lanta as well and I recommend contacting Koh Lipe agents about this.
-This facebook group is incredible helpful for visitors.
+There is no Koh Lipe airport so the fastest way to get to from Bangkok to Koh Lipe is to fly to Hat Yai airport.
+From Hat Yai to Koh Lipe, you can get a minivan to Pakbara pier (approx. 1 hour 30 minutes) and then a speedboat from Pakbara pier to Koh Lipe (approx. 1h30 or 2 hours).
+There are some alternative routes although many are not up and running again after the covid 19 pandemic.
+This facebook group is incredibly helpful for visitors.

 Where to stay on Koh Lipe?

 Koh Lipe accommodation covers budget and mid-range options, although there are few high end luxury resorts.
-If you are interested in staying in Koh Lipe bungalows then I definitely can recommend Castaway Koh Lipe where I stayed previously.
+If you are interested in staying in Koh Lipe bungalows then I definitely can recommend Castaway Koh Lipe (Agoda) or (Castaway Koh Lipe Booking.com) where I stayed previously.
 They are cute, wooden, fairly basic bungalows with a fan and cold showers right on Sunrise Beach with gorgeous beach views from the Castaway restaurant.
 It was a great location for me as it was a short walk up Sunrise Beach to get to my dive centre.
-A good friends stayed at Wapi resort and would recommend there so next time I am visiting and require AC instead of a fan room I will check out this Koh Lipe resort instead!

 Koh Lipe Restaurants and Koh Lipe Nightlife